nodestationapp/nodestation/README.md

   </a>
 </p>

-<h3 align="center">Open-source GUI for creating and managing your Node.js backend.</h3>
+<h3 align="center">An open-source framework for building and managing Node.js backends with a powerful GUI</h3>
-<p align="center">Build your backend quickly with a simple Graphic User Interface.<br />
-Endpoints, Crons, Forms, Authentication, Media, Logs, Tables — <strong>everything in one place</strong>.</p>
+<p align="center">Quickly bootstrap, manage, and extend your backend — no boilerplate, just productivity.</p>

 <p align="center">
   <a href="https://www.npmjs.com/package/nodestation">